Limb Fractures in Cats

 • Prognosis depends on the cause, location and severity of the fracture, but most cases respond to appropriate treatment and heal within 8-12 weeks

-A Closer Look: What are Limb Fractures in Cats?
+A closer look: Limb Fractures in Cats

 Symptoms vary depending on many factors including:

-• Location - long bone fractures, such as the femur or humerus, normally result in non weight bearing lameness whereas fractures in the feet, such as single metacarpal or metatarsal fractures are often more functional as the other bones share the load bearing.
+• Location - long bone fractures, such as the femur or humerus, normally result in non weight bearing lameness whereas fractures in the feet, such as single metacarpal or metatarsal fractures are often more functional as the other bones share the load bearing

-• Severity - cases involving complete fractures are normally more lame than partial fractures.
+• Severity - cases involving complete fractures are normally more lame than partial fractures

 • Open vs closed - describes the damage to the tissues surrounding the fracture site.
 Open fractures mean the bone has punctured the surface of the skin, and are at greater risk of infection.
 Infected fracture sites may ooze yellow green pus, and the cat may develop a fever.
 Closed fractures means the bone has not punctured the skin.

-• Salter-Harris fractures - describe fractures involving the joint surfaces.
+• Salter-Harris fractures describe fractures involving the joint surfaces.
 Fractures involving the joints tend to result in osteoarthritis and have a poorer long term prognosis.

-Risk Factors
+Risk factors

+Limb fractures are a common and painful condition, which is less common in indoor cats.
 Fractures are often accompanied by concurrent injury such as damage to the soft tissues or joints, which can negatively affect the prognosis.
+Most limb fractures in cats heal normally once the fracture site is stable, but complicated or severe fractures sometimes result in amputation.

-Possible Causes
+Possible causes

-There are multiple causes for limb fractures including
+There are multiple causes for limb fractures including:

 Excessive force applied to a normal bone such as: